pborreli/AzureDistributionBundle/Resources/docs/06_sharding.md

 # Sharding

 You can use SQL Azure Federations by enabling a shard manager for a Doctrine DBAL connection.
-Specifiy the `federations` key and then keys with the corre
+Specify the `federations` key and then keys with the core

     windows_azure_distribution:
         federations: